Lightning Strike Playbook: How To Design Category-Defining Marketing Events For $10K, $100K, Or $1M+

 Not because the teams are bad or products are weak, but because the playbook is stale.

-Too many companies have a marketing calendar, not a marketing plan.
+Too many companies have a marketing calendar, not a marketing strategy.

 Targeted outbound and inbound messages